mohammed97ashraf/Real-time-Handwritten-Digit-Recognition/README.md

 # Real-time-Handwritten-Digit-Recognition
-In this Project, we are going to implement a handwritten digit recognition app using the MNIST dataset.
+In this project, we are going to build a handwritten digit recognition app using the MNIST dataset, Tkinter,cv2, and Convolutional Neural Network.